With decreasing attention spans and everyone using small screens, it makes sense to publish 300 word blog posts, right?

 8 steps to create an engaging long-form article

 Every word you write must be contextually relevant and add value to your target audience.
 You can’t ramble on and publish a massive 3000 words article.
-And you’ll want to ensure that the article is formatted properly, so that your visitors can read comfortably.
-Here is a step-by-step method you can use to create a lengthy masterpiece.
+And you’ll want to ensure that any long form article is formatted properly, so that your visitors can read comfortably.
+It has to captivate them unlike short form content that is easier to scan and complete.
+Here is a step-by-step method you can use to create a lengthy masterpiece for your content strategy.

 The queries tab will give you a list of related keywords.
 You should ideally target the top and rising queries.

 You can also use BuzzSumo for drilling top performing content pieces in your niche.

 For finding evergreen popular content, filter your results for the “past year” or “past 6 months.”

 Chris managed to get a wider audience for his writing (more book sales on Amazon and Lulu) with his evergreen content experiment.

 Step 2 – Do intensive research, gathering data and scientific studies.

 Effective research is critical to writing high-quality content.